amyspencerproject/skilled-landing-page/README.md

 I have only used pseudo elements once before this project.
 Typing "pseudo" alone into a search is not spefic enough.
 I needed to use pseudo elements specifically and it took me a little bit to realize this.
 I needed a ::before to get course icons to sit just halfway above the top of the card.
 [MDN on ::before](https://developer.mozilla.org/en-US/docs/Web/CSS/::before)

+Used the ```<picture>``` element to make the hero image responsive.
+This challenge has the image spilling off the page for tablet screen sizes and larger.
+I stuggled to get this accomplished.
+Was not sure what the best practice should be to get this effect.
+I can do this quickly by putting a height of 500px on the image container.
+Instead I tried to use transform: translateX(), position: absolute, and postion: relative in combination with object-fit: and overflow:.
+Initially submitted this challenge knowing that I had not optimized the hero image.

 ### Continued development